vesoft-inc/nebula/docs/manual-EN/interfaces/kv-interfaces.md

       folly::EventBase* evb = nullptr);
 ```

-Methods like remove, removeRange and scan will be provided later. <br /> Interfaces usage are demonstrated as follows:
+Methods like remove, removeRange and scan will be provided later.

+Interfaces usage are demonstrated as follows:

 ```cpp
 // Put interface